gunnmgirl/clustify-mapbox/README.md

 ## CLUSTIFY MAPBOX

 Customize pins on the map.
-Choose between Mapbox and Leaflet and easily customize your map components.
+Choose between Mapbox, Leaflet and OpenLayers and easily customize your map components.

 ## Getting Started